Mont Blanc to the Matterhorn

 Meals Included: Breakfast, Lunch, Dinner

 A dramatic day with two passes to cross.
-We start with a scenic traverse around the shores of Lac de Louvie before a reasonably steep accent to our first col, Col de Louvie (9,580ft/2,921m), and onwards towards the Grand Désert, a rocky section of glacial moraine.
+We start with a scenic traverse around the shores of Lac de Louvie before a reasonably steep accent to our first col, Col de Louvie (9,580ft/2,921m), and onwards towards the Grand Désert, a rocky and at times bouldery, section of glacial moraine.
 If we're lucky, we may spot ibex herds.
 We pass small tarns fed by the outflows of the glacier and ascend for our second pass, the Col Prafleuri (9,800ft/2,987m) – the highest col on the route – with views of the Rosablanche and Mont Blanc de Cheilon.
 It is then only a short descent to the Cabane Prafleuri (8,600ft/2,624m).
 Again, the support vehicle is unable to reach us, so we will be doing light backpacking to this remote mountain hut.

 Mountain hut: Cabane Prafleuri, near Lac Dix